Wisp Herpes medications surrounded by colorful abstract shapes on a two-toned blue background

 Emergency Side Effects

-This medicine can cause dangerous and potentially life threatening side effects.
-If any of the emergency side effects listed in the manufacturer's pamphlet or those below happen to you please stop taking the medicine and call 911 or seek immediate medical help in-person:
+This medicine can cause dangerous and potentially life-threatening side effects.
+If any of the emergency side effects listed in the manufacturer’s pamphlet or those below happen to you please stop taking the medicine and call 911 or seek immediate medical help in person.

-• Difficulty swallowing or throat swelling
+• Difficulty or painful swallowing

-• Severe skin rash or changes
+• Severe skin rash or itching

-• Severe weakness or fatigue
+• Severe or bloody diarrhea

 • Abdominal pain